Eroica/eroica.github.io/_posts/2020-05-03-Paletti-20-alpha.md

 excerpt_separator: <!--more-->
 ---

 Paletti now _posterizes_ the image into as many colors as selected (currently between 3 and 32).
-So the color palette will only consist of those colors that show up in the posterized image.
+You can save or copy this modified image from Paletti to other programs.

 <span class="tag">Added</span> Change the color palette size with a slider.